AndreaVitale/av.imageview/README.md

 - [x] Custom HTTP header, useful if the images are protected
 - [x] WebP support
 - [x] GIF support
+- [x] Automatic circle transformation (Android only)

 Any PR will be really appreciated!

 **Warning**: after the major release of Ti SDK 6.0.0.GA, all Android titanium modules must be rebuilt and will not longer be compatible with previous version of the SDK like 5.x.x.
-To give a support on both situations, every release will be built - following the semantic versioning - with two different major number version: 1.x.y for SDK <= 5.5.1.GA and 2.x.y for SDK >= 6.0.0.GA.
+To give a support on both situations, every release will be built with two different major number version: 1.x.y for SDK <= 5.5.1.GA and 2.x.y for SDK >= 6.0.0.GA.

 ## Get it